 Swap out your cases of plastic bottles for one reusable bottle!
 Many water bottle manufacturers make bottles that are adaptable for babies and young children with nipples, straws and other easy-to-use lids.
 Another nice bonus is that many of these types of reusable bottles are insulated, keeping your child’s milk warm (or cold) long after it’s been forgotten in the back seat of the car.
 Reusable squeeze pouches are also available.
 You can fill them up with yogurt, applesauce or vegetable purees and throw them in the dishwasher when you’re done.

 On-the-go snacks for babies and kids are often packaged in throwaway plastic or foil, creating additional waste and often costing more for smaller servings.

-Stock up on some reusable containers, especially those made of stainless steel or bamboo, and make sure they’re easy to clean.
+Try this: Stock up on some reusable containers, especially those made of stainless steel or bamboo, and make sure they’re easy to clean.
 Fill them up with leftovers, crackers, pieces of cheese, cut fruit, veggies or any of your kid’s other favourite snacks.
 Not only is this a great eco-friendly option, but it’s a huge money saver.